SimonCaffrey/LearningNotes/Paper Reading Notes.md

 ​	The numerical result is better than benchmark, especially the one adopting discrete antennas, while the near-field focusing using EM channel also better than traditional ones, especially for WPT.

+#### · PASS

+##### · Exploiting Pinching-Antenna Systems  in Multicast Communications

+###### · Abstract

+​	The PASS is a novel antenna structure for reconfiguring wireless by pinching beamforming, where the activated locations of PA are optimized.
+This paper investigate application of PASS in multicast to maximize the multicast rate. ***In the single-waveguide scenario*** with single PA and linearly user location, a closed-form optimal activated location is derived.
+Then, a closed-form expression for achievable multicast rate is obtained and proven to outperform the fixed antenna.
+For the general multiple-PA system with arbitrary user distributions, an element-wise AO-based algorithm is proposed to beamform. ***In the multiple-waveguide scenario***, an AO-based scheme is design to jointly optimize the transmit and pinching beamformer.
+The transmit beamformer is updated by MM framework and SOCP, while the pinching beamformer is optimized by element-wise sequential refinement.
+Numerical results demonstrate that PASS can achieve higher multicast rate, especially when larger users and spatial coverage, while more PAs can further improves the performance of system.

+###### · System Model

+​	In this section, we propose a PASS-enabled multicast system, the BS is equipped with $M$ waveguides, each equipped with $N$ PAs to serve $K$ users.
+The location of users $K\in\mathcal{K}$ is given by $\psi_k=\bqty{\hat{x}_k,\hat{y}_k,0}^\mathrm{T}$, and distributed in a square region of $D=D_x\times D_y\text{m}^2$ randomly.

+​	Assume that all waveguides are with fixed height of $h$, and the PASS spans across region $D$ and $\mathcal{M}$, $\mathcal{N}_m$ denote the sets of waveguides and PAs on $m$-th waveguide, respectively.
+The waveguides are spaced along the $y$-axis with equal interval of $d_y=D_y/\pqty{M-1}\text{m}$

 #### ·Multicast